OceanGPT/OceanGPT/README.md

 - The model may have hallucination issues.

+- Due to limited computational resources, OceanGPT-o currently only supports natural language generation for certain types of sonar images and ocean science images.
+OceanGPT-coder currently only supports MOOS code generation.
+-
 - We did not optimize the identity and the model may generate identity information similar to that of Qwen/MiniCPM/LLaMA/GPT series models.

 - The model's output is influenced by prompt tokens, which may result in inconsistent results across multiple attempts.